school-er/baxy/README.md

 L1TO, L2TO, L3TO - It took longer than 10 seconds to do an equation, most likely a multiplication error happened

+If however you get L3TO, I'd like to see what the equation was, so please submit it to the email below

 GTR10 - The rarest error code, If you got this please submit it to contactcrampy@gmail.com

 # What is an example implementation?